The Primary School program at IGS provides rich and challenging learning opportunities in a supportive and nurturing environment.

 At IGS, the Physical Education program emphasises participation for all, with involvement in competition for upper primary students.

 Our holistic approach aims to cater for the ‘total child’ – academically, socially and physically.
-While Primary School classes are not streamed at IGS, we offer a range of enrichment, extension and acceleration programs.
+While Primary School classes are not streamed at IGS, we offer a range of enrichment, extension and acceleration within teaching programs.

 Parents of children in Kindergarten to Year 6 are able to meet formally with the Home Class teacher of their child in Term 1 to discuss early progress.
 This is followed up with parent and teacher interviews in Term 2 with Languages teachers.
 Of course, parents may schedule additional meetings with teachers as needed.